mbabynames search ✿

 Dream Opal

-Dream translates to "noble and strong".
+Dream translates to "vision, aspiration".
 Opal to "precious stone".
 Together they create a full-name meaning with real texture.
 Dream is 1 syllable.
 Opal at 2 adds length and rhythm.

 Bold contrast